Most Reverend Martin D. Holley, D.D.

 Named as an auxiliary bishop for the Archdiocese of Washington by Pope John Paul II, his episcopal ordination was on July 2, 2004 at the Cathedral of St. Matthew the Apostle in Washington.
 Having developed a great devotion to St. Faustina and the message of Divine Mercy during his years as a priest, Bishop Holley chose "His Mercy Endures" as his episcopal motto.

-While in in the Washington Diocese, Bishop Holley served on a number of committees for the United States Conference of Catholic Bishops, including the Committee on Laity, Marriage, Family Life and Youth; Pro-Life Activities; and National Collections; as well as the Subcommittee for Hispanic Affairs.
+While in Washington, D.C., Bishop Holley served on a number of committees for the United States Conference of Catholic Bishops, including the Committee on Laity, Marriage, Family Life and Youth; Pro-Life Activities; and National Collections; as well as the Subcommittee for Hispanic Affairs.
 He also served on numerous committees for Cultural Diversity; and Communications; as well as subcommittees for Africa; African-American Catholics; Bishop’s Ministry and Life; Laity, Women, Children and Youth; and Migration.
 He has been on the Board of Catholic Relief Services and is the immediate past Chaplain of the Knights of St. Peter Claver.
-Bishop Holley is a member of the Washington InterFaith Network, International Catholic Foundation for the Service of Deaf People and Catholic Athletes for Christ.
+Bishop Holley is a past member of the Washington InterFaith Network, International Catholic Foundation for the Service of Deaf People and Catholic Athletes for Christ.

 As Vicar General for the Archdiocese of Washington, Bishop Holley served on the boards of the D.C.
 Catholic Conference, Maryland Catholic Conference and Catholic Charities of the Archdiocese of Washington.
 He was a member of the archdiocesan College of Consultors, Presbyteral Council, Seminarian Review Board, Administrative Board, and is Chairman for the College of Deans overseeing the fourteen deaneries in the Archdiocese of Washington.
 As Moderator of Ethnic Ministries, Bishop Holley also oversaw the pastoral needs of all the ethnic and language communities within the archdiocese.